Textbook

 Ch 7a: Where are the C libraries?
 [Archive] - Ubuntu Forums

-Ch 7b: Why Windows is less secure than Linux--Comparing system call diagrams
+Ch 7b: Why Windows is less secure then Linux -- system call diagrams (updated link, works in March 2011)

 Ch 7c: The Linux Kernel Map